Dean177/reason-standard/docs/Conventions.md

 ## exn is for exception

-The type for exceptions in Ocaml is actually called `exn`.
+The type for exceptions in OCaml is actually called `exn`.

-You can read more about exceptions in [Real World Ocaml](http://dev.realworldocaml.org/error-handling.html#scrollNav-2) or in the [Ocaml manual](https://caml.inria.fr/pub/docs/manual-ocaml/coreexamples.html#s:exceptions).
+You can read more about exceptions in [Real World OCaml](http://dev.realworldocaml.org/error-handling.html#scrollNav-2) or in the [OCaml manual](https://caml.inria.fr/pub/docs/manual-ocaml/coreexamples.html#s:exceptions).

 ## sep is for separator